- How do I apply to the OTA program?

 - What is Level II Fieldwork?

 Level II Fieldwork is experienced at the end of the program when all the academic courses are completed.
 The student spends the minimum of 16 weeks (full time) in two different sites supervised directly by an OTR or COTA, and treating patients/clients in an occupational therapy treatment program.
-This level II fieldwork experience is courses OCC 171 and OCC 172 for which the student earns a grade, receives credits and pays tuition.
+This level II fieldwork experience are courses OCC 171 and OCC 172 for which the student earns a grade, receives credits and pays tuition.
 Fieldwork sites are selected to provide the student with strong clinical experiences and are an extremely important part of the occupational therapy education.
+Students are given 18 months to complete these two experiences.

 - Are there additional costs or fees associated with the program?